Tutors: Elizabeth Nicholls (Director), Peter Nicholls, Emily Simmenauer, Jo Ewart, Noshin Tabassum, Annette Brennan, Felicity Moore.

 Are new to Australia and would like to learn English, to help them with their studies (school or university), apply for Permanent Residency (preparation for English exam), seek employment, assist them in the workforce by improving their developing English.
-Group Tutoring in EAL/ESL offered in nearby workplaces (Bayswater area only).

 English is a fantastic language to learn.
 Reading, writing and speaking regularly is very important in an individual’s learning.

 Learning options available: